Attryy/Setting-up-your-Python-ML-system/README.md

 Finished with this directory, cd back out and delete it
 `$ cd ~`
-`$ sudo rm -rf Python3.6.1`
+`$ sudo rm -rf Python3.6.3`

 #### C. Adding some aliases to .bashrc

 Add the block below to your .bashrc file.
 Replace '/home/username' in the block below with the path to your home directory.
 Note that I call my Python "py36".
 I also have Python 3.4 installed, which I invoke with "py34", to be clear which version I am using.
-If you will only use the one version, then you could simple call it "py3" for example.
+If you will only use the one version, then you could simply call it "py3" for example.
 ```
-# PYTHON 3.6.1
+# PYTHON 3.6.3
 alias py36='/home/username/.ml36/bin/python3.6' # to use this Python
 alias pip36='/home/username/.ml36/bin/pip3.6' # to install packages within our venv
 alias jupyter-notebook_36='/home/username/.ml36/bin/jupyter-notebook' # Jupyter Notebook